 Leaving the core of the lettuce in place so the leaves hold together, slice the romaine hearts into fourths.
 If possible slice each fourth in half again.
 You might not be able to get these into such small wedges, depending upon out tightly packed the leaves are.

-Step 4: Assemble the salad
+Step 4: Assemble the pear blue cheese salad

 Place the romaine hearts on a platter, drizzle with the blue cheese vinaigrette, top with the toasted pecans, blue cheese crumbles, pear slices, and serve.

-When to serve a romaine hearts salad
+When to serve a pear and blue cheese salad

 - Try it for a girls lunch!
 (With some Rosé or Sancerre, of course!)